Erolf345/Smart-Environment/README.md

 ### Directory Layout

+Each folder has its own README and detailed instructions.

-    ├── PIR_sensor                    # Testable python-script and instructions to connect PIR sensor to RPi ├── RGB LED                       # Testable python-script and instructions to connect RGB LED to RPi ├── camera                        # Localization logic that holds testable script to test camera module │   └── motion-detection          # Setup of the camera module, opencv and first motion detection │       └── raspi-camera-stream   # Motion detection and tracking using a continuous video stream from RPi ├── mesh-network                  # Set up of mesh network ├── microphone                    # Testable python-scripts and instructions to connect mics/sound sensors ├── music_sync                    # Clock synchronization
+    ├── PIR_sensor                    # Testable python-script and instructions to connect PIR sensor to RPi ├── RGB LED                       # Testable python-script and instructions to connect RGB LED to RPi ├── camera                        # Localization logic and instructions for setting up camera module ├── mesh-network                  # Set up of mesh network ├── microphone                    # Testable python-scripts and instructions to connect mics/sound sensors ├── music_sync                    # Clock synchronization